 The How Thermometer is Made for 2024

-Learn about How Thermometer is Made.
+Learn about How a Thermometer is Made.
 The operating principle of a thermometer is sort of simple.
-A known measure of liquid is vacuum-sealed during a glass tube.
+A known measure of liquid is vacuum-sealed in a glass tube.

 The liquid expands or contracts when air is heated or cooled.
 The bulb reservoir is made by heating one end of the glass tube and pinching it closed.